cantave/mealPlanGenerator/README.md

 ### User Profiles
 - **GET /api/userprofiles/{userId}** - Fetch user profile by user ID
 - **PUT /api/userprofiles/{userId}** - Update user profile by user ID

+## Next Steps

+### Phase 8: Integration with TheMealDB API
+- **Fetch and Save Recipes**:
+  - Extend `RecipeService` to fetch recipes from TheMealDB API.
+  - Add methods in `RecipeService` to save fetched recipes to the PostgreSQL database.
+  - Create a new endpoint in `RecipeController` to trigger the fetch and save operations.
+  - Use Axios in Vue components to call the new endpoint and load recipes from TheMealDB API.

+### Phase 9: Debugging and Testing
+- **Unit Testing**:
+  - Write unit tests for all backend services and controllers.
+  - Implement unit tests for frontend components.
+- **Integration Testing**:
+  - Write integration tests for backend and frontend interactions.
+  - Ensure that all API endpoints work correctly with the frontend.
+- **End-to-End Testing**:
+  - Implement end-to-end tests to verify the entire workflow of the application.
+  - Use tools like Selenium or Cypress for automated testing.
+- **Debugging**:
+  - Identify and fix any bugs found during testing.
+  - Ensure the application functions as expected across different browsers and devices.

+### Phase 10: UI/UX Enhancements
+- **Improve UI/UX Design**:
+  - Enhance the user interface for a more intuitive and visually appealing experience.
+  - Improve accessibility to ensure the application is usable by everyone.
+- **User Feedback**:
+  - Collect and incorporate user feedback to continuously improve the application.

+These phases outline the next steps for your project, focusing on integrating TheMealDB API, debugging and testing, and enhancing the UI/UX design.

 ## Contributing